RajatBachhawat/veecee/README.md

 Go to [veecee](https://veecee-video.herokuapp.com).
 Choose `Create Room`.
 Click on the `Copy Invite` button, and then click on `Go` to join the room.
 Share the copied invite with others.^

+> **veecee** generates a random room ID using [uuid](https://github.com/uuidjs/uuid#uuid--), so that adversaries are unable to brute force your room ID and sabotage your meeting.
+Only people who you trust with the meeting URL / room ID can join.

 #### Joining a Room

 Go to [veecee](https://veecee-video.herokuapp.com).
 Choose `Join Room`.
 Enter the `Room ID` that you received in your invite, and click on `Go`.^

 #### Joining a Meeting directly

-Copy the `URL` in the invite and paste it to your browser search bar to join the Meeting directly (and not go the Room first)
+Use the `URL` in the invite to directly open the meeting on your browser and join the Meeting (and not go the Room first).
+This is offered to give users a **convenient** one-click option to join meetings.

 #### Inside a Room/Meeting